D4rk-5ky/Syncerate/README.md

 - connection timeout;
 - connection refusal;
 - skipped datasets;
-- an unusable interrupted-transfer resume state, followed by one retry using `--no-resume`;
+- an interrupted receive whose original resume snapshot no longer exists, allowing Syncoid to reset the stale receive state and start a valid replacement send;
 - unavailable ZFS resume support where Syncoid continues without it;
 - repeated matched prompts or messages;
 - optional per-dataset retries, up to `BrokenPipeRetryCount`, after the configured `BrokenPipeRetryWaitSeconds`, when `Broken pipe` appears;